-This guide breaks down the essentials of New Jersey overtime laws, focusing on when overtime applies, how to calculate it, and how to stay compliant.
+This guide breaks down the specifications of New Jersey overtime laws, focusing on when overtime applies, how to calculate it for hourly, salaried, and complex pay employees, and how to stay compliant.

 This Article Covers: